rmscode/binary-garden/docs/servers/windows-server/windows-laps.md

     When the user doesn't have permissions to decrypt the LAPS password, `Account` and `Password` are not returned and `DecryptionStatus` will be "Unauthorized".

+#### Retrieving password history

+What if you've restored a computer from a back up and now the current LAPS password doesn't work?

+a.
+Use `-IncludeHistory` to retrieve the password history.
+This will return up to the last 12 passwords (if policy settings are configured that way) for the specified computer object.<br>
+b.
+If the domain trust is valid, you could also set the LAPS password expiration date on the AD object to `0` and reboot the machine.
+When the next policy refresh is applied, a new password will be set.

 ### Resetting Passwords

 It is recommended that you configure the policy to automatically reset the passwords after they are used, but you can also force a reset with PowerShell.
 This cmdlet must be run from the endpoint, otherwise you will need to run the command remotely with `Invoke-Command`.